-- An echinoderm, in the marine invertebrate group along with sea stars, brittle stars, and sea cucumbers.
+- As an echinoderm, the red sea urchin is in the marine invertebrate group along with sea stars, brittle stars, and sea cucumbers.

-- This largest species of sea urchin can grow to be 18 cm (7”) diameter with spine lengths of 8 cm (3”).
+- This is the largest species of sea urchin, and can grow to be 18 cm (7”) diameter with spine lengths of 8 cm (3”).

-- Recognizable by its dark red almost black body color and large spines.
+- Dark red to black body color and large spines.